Originate/replay-android/README.md

 ### ReplayIO

 ReplayIO is the client.
 Initialize it with ReplayIO.init(Context context, String apiKey).
-The context object passed in should be ApplicationContext to avoid memory leak.
+The Context object passed in should be application's context to avoid memory leak.
+Calling any static method that involves context before initializing ReplayIO first will throw ReplayIONotInitializedException.

 ### ReplaySessionManager